Comox Valley Glacier Kings

-The Comox Valley Glacier Kings (nicknamed the Yetis) are a junior "B" ice hockey team based in Courtenay, British Columbia, Canada.
+The Comox Valley Glacier Kings (nicknamed the Yetis) are a junior ice hockey team based in Courtenay, British Columbia, Canada.
 They are members of the North Division of the Vancouver Island Junior Hockey League (VIJHL).
 The Glacier Kings play their home games at Comox Valley Sports Centre, which has a capacity of 1,400.
 David Webb is the team's president.
-Jeff Dubois is the coach and General Manager, and they are captained by forward Damian Rennie.
+Curtis Toneff is the coach and General Manager, and they are captained by forward Logan Furlong 2023-24.
 The Glacier Kings were the hosts of the 2013 Cyclone Taylor Cup.

 History

 The Glacier Kings joined the league in 1992 as an expansion team.
 In its VIJHL history, the team has won the Brent Patterson Memorial Trophy once, in 1995.
 The Glacier Kings have won the Andy Hebenton Trophy once, as the team with the league's best regular season record in 1993.